stephane-caron/proxqp_balancer/README.md

 Model predictive controller used in the real-robot experiments of [PROXQP: an Efficient and Versatile Quadratic Programming Solver for Real-Time Robotics Applications and Beyond](https://inria.hal.science/hal-04198663v2).

+This is an archival repository: the code here matches the one used in the experiments of the paper.
+Check out the [MPC balancer](https://github.com/upkie/mpc_balancer) for future developments, bug fixes and support.

 ## Installation

 We recommend using Anaconda to install the agent and all dependencies in a clean environment: